 - 30 sweet cherries

-- 1 1/2 cups chocolate chips I used dairy free chocolate chips
+- 1 ½ cups chocolate chips I used dairy free chocolate chips

-Remove the pits from the cherries using a cherry pitter.
+- Wash the cherries and remove the pits from the cherries using a cherry pitter.
 Set the cherries on a paper towel lined plate to dry.

-Line a cookie sheet with waxed paper.
+- Line a cookie sheet with waxed paper.